amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 sation, expiation, or punishment to settle the debt created by unintended human deaths whose direct cause is not a morally accountable person, but a nonhuman material object.
-This was the issue thematized in public discourse by ... the law of deodand.””
+This was the issue thematized in public discourse by ... the law of deodand.”

 There is of course a difference between the knife that impaled a man and the man impaled, and between the technician who dabs the Sampler and the